isaacmayard/z-prefix/README.md

 **Key Notes, "If I had more time", and bugs(if any)**

+> Key Note: if you register, and then create an item, you cannot delete that user without first deleting the item you created, otherwise you'll get a foreign key reference error and the backend will crash.
+All the items depend on that specific user ID to be displayed.
+Since 'mayard' is the default admin, that account cannot be deleted.

 > IIHMT, I would implement a cookie upon successful login that would keep your credentials persistent between page refreshes.
 Currently, if you refresh the page, you have to start over again, but functionality is all there.

 > IIHMT, I would set up Bcrypt for the passwords as well.